shrivathsagkumar/youtube-data-analytics/README.md

 # Youtube Trending Prediction

-I edit this To: Shrivathsa Gopala Krishna Kumar
+- I edit this To: Shrivathsa Gopala Krishna Kumar.
-To remember our firendship and dedicate his work.
+- To remember our firendship and dedicate his work.

 ## Introduction
 Vloggers on YouTube are provided with visual analytics on the content they upload by default, but they